The crisis of neoliberalism and Marxism in the age of Trump (Platypus 3rd European Conference video and audio recordings)

 But Trump succeeded where Sanders failed.
 It is only fitting that the party that led the neoliberal turn under Reagan should experience the focus of the crisis of neoliberal politics.

 If Sanders called for a “political revolution” — however vaguely defined — Trump has effected it.
 Trump has even declared that his campaign was not simply a candidacy for office but a “movement.”
 His triumph is a stunning coup not only for the Democrats but the Republicans as well.
 Where Sanders called for a groundswell of “progressive” Democrats, Trump won the very narrowest of possible electoral victories.
-Nonetheless, it was a well-calculated strategy that won the day Download the end of childhood.
+Nonetheless, it was a well-calculated strategy that won the day.

 Trump’s victory is the beginning not the end of a process of transforming the Republican Party as well as mainstream politics more generally that is his avowed goal.
 Steve Bannon announced that his main task was to unelect recalcitrant Republicans.
 Trump economic advisor Stephen Moore, a former neoliberal, declared to Congressional Republicans that it was no longer the old Reaganite neoliberal Republican Party but was going to be a new “economic populist” party.
 Trump said during the campaign that the Republicans should not be a “conservative party” but a “working-class party.”
 We shall see whether and how he may or may not succeed in this aim.
 But he will certainly try — if only to retain the swing working class voters he won in traditionally Democratic Party-voting states such as in the Midwest “Rust Belt.”
 Trump will seek to expand his electoral base — the base for a transformed Republican Party.
 The Democrats will necessarily respond in kind, competing for the same voters as well as expanding their electoral base in other ways.